A Perfect 10: Netherlands to Batavia via Indian Post Offices

 Thou Shall not Steal but for (Postal History) Good!

 This article was translated and republished, with some modifications, as “Non rubare se non per il Bene (la Storia Postale)! / Thou Shall not Steal but for (Postal History) Good!”
-Cursores 30 (November 2022).
+Cursores, no. 30 (November 2022).
 Cursores is the journal of the Associazione Italiana di Storia Postale.
-Shown in Figures 1 and 2 is the front and…
+Members get yearly two copies of this high-class journal…

 India’s First Ship Despatch Handstamp